CeTTL/eResources/Panopto/add-panopto-video-resource-in-moodle.md

 - Your recording should appear on the Moodle tab, in the Select content box.
 Select the **play arrow** on the recording if you wish to review it, select **Start Over** under the recording to redo, or select the **Insert** button at the bottom right of the Select content box to add to the Panopto activity.

+> [!NOTE]
-?> **Note:** You don't need to wait until the file has processed to Insert it and Save the Panopto video activity to your Moodle paper.
+> You don't need to wait until the file has processed to Insert it and Save the Panopto video activity to your Moodle paper.
 The video will become available when it has finished processing.